CompPhysics/ComputationalPhysics2/README.md

 scientific projects.
 A good scientific and ethical conduct is emphasized throughout the course.

-The course is also a continuation of FYS3150 – Computational Physics, and it will give a further treatment of several of the numerical methods given there.
+The course is also a continuation of FYS3150 – Computational Physics I.

 ## Prerequisites